Alzheimer’s and Dementia Care with Private Suites

 We provide memory care in a comfortable, homelike setting for residents living with all stages of Alzheimer’s disease and other dementia-related memory loss.

 Our Overland Park memory care community is constructed and staffed as a true household model.
-The household model (also known as a memory care neighborhood) is an industry best practice that applies a three-pronged approach to memory care.
+The household model (also known as a memory care neighborhood) is an industry best practice that applies a three-pronged approach to Alzheimer’s and dementia care.

 - Homelike adaptations to the design of the physical environment

 - A focus on the whole person that emphasizes cognitive, physical and emotional abilities that remain — not on the losses